ABOUT DR. CUSTER

 Dr. Custer holds an M.S. and Ph.D. in Educational Psychology from the University of Wisconsin-Madison.
 Her undergraduate degree is in Elementary Education from the University of Wisconsin-Stevens Point.
 She is a nationally certified School Psychologist.

 In the clinical setting she provided developmental interventions and behavior interventions to infants and children with developmental delays and genetic disorders.
-In the public schools she conducted psychoeducational evaluations, and provided interventions to promote behavior and social-emotional development of elementary students.
+In the public schools she conducted psychoeducational evaluations, and provided interventions to promote academic, behavioral, and social-emotional development of elementary students.

 Dr. Custer recently retired from her school psychologist position in the Northshore School District.
 She is a current member of National Association of School Psychologists, Washington Association of School Psychologists, Learning Disabilities Association of America, and International Dyslexia Association.